toss/slash/README.md

 ## Project Status

 - Slash is a legacy project and is not currently being maintained.
-- Many of Slash's useful features will be separated into separate packages, such as [es-hangul](https://github.com/toss/es-hangul) and [es-toolkit](https://github.com/toss/es-toolkit), which are currently under development.
+- Many of Slash's useful features will be separated into several individual packages that are currently under development.
-  - es-hangul is a JavaScript library that makes it easy to work with Hangul.
+  - [es-hangul](https://github.com/toss/es-hangul) is a JavaScript library that makes it easy to work with Hangul.
-  - es-toolkit is a modern JavaScript utility library with high performance, small bundle size, and strong types.
+  - [es-toolkit](https://github.com/toss/es-toolkit) is a modern JavaScript utility library with high performance, small bundle size, and strong types.
+  - [suspensive](https://github.com/toss/suspensive) is a JavaScript library that elegantly handles React's suspense and error boundaries.
 - If you would like to contribute to Slash, please contribute to these packages, not Slash.

 ## Contributing